crenshaw-dev/cville-airbnbs/README.md

 The "2023 approved" column contains "true" if the address is known to have been approved in 2023.
 The list of approved addresses is in [2023_approved.csv](2023_approved.csv).
 It's joined to data.csv whenever main.py is run.

+## Roadmap

+* Remove the sale date and price columns - they were fine for a quick analysis, but it's more code than it's worth.
+* Remove the host ID column.
+It isn't always present, so it's not really useful for analysis.
+* Replace the "active" column with a "last seen" column.
+The active value flaps a lot.
+A last seen date would allow us to filter out old data.
+* Make it easy to swap in a different city.
+This would mean making the 2023_approved.csv file optional and more general.
+  Maybe the approval status should be added by a separate script.
+* Make the script handle missing CSVs more gracefully.
+Right now the script fails if CSV isn't present.